compusophy/rust-wasm-starter/README.md

 # 🦀 Rust WASM + HTMX + Vite Hot Reload Stable

-A simple **Rust WebAssembly** project with HTMX for clean DOM interactions and Vite hot reloading for an excellent development experience.
+A simple **Rust WebAssembly2** project with HTMX for clean DOM interactions and Vite hot reloading for an excellent development experience.

 ## What This Actually Does